 Seabright Beach Club, 1920s.
 Captain Cyril A. Smack was superintendent for most of the 1920s.
 As far back as 1924, according to APP reports, he was fighting ocean population from NYC.

-Seabright Beach Club backs the SB Railroad Station, early 1900s.
+Seabright Beach Club behind the SB railroad station, early 1900s.

-Seabright Beach Club, 1930s.
-“More millionaires connected with the organization than any similar club in the state”– Long Branch Daily Record, Feb.
-1926.
+SBC, 1930s.
+It had “more millionaires connected with the organization than any similar club in the state,” according to the Long Branch Daily Record, February 1926.

 Seabright Beach Club, 1940s.
 Thomas Edison visited the club in July 1917 and “was more than impressed.”